Our mission is to empower pediatric cancer experts poised for the next big discovery with the knowledge, data, and tools to reach it.

 Jen O’Malley (Scientific Community Manager)

-Jen joined the Data Lab in 2021.
-She manages communications, helps administer programs and services, identifies opportunities to maximize the Data Lab’s reach, and maintains a supportive community for pediatric cancer researchers.
+Jen joined the Data Lab team as the Scientific Community Manager in 2021.
+She manages communications, administers programs and services, identifies opportunities to maximize reach, and maintains a supportive community for pediatric cancer researchers.

-Before joining the Data Lab, she was a member of Alex’s Lemonade Stand Foundation’s (ALSF) Special Events team.
-Jen received her Bachelor of Arts in English, followed by her Master of Arts in Public Relations and Communications from Hofstra University.
+Jen received her Bachelor of Arts in English and her Master of Arts in Public Relations and Communications from Hofstra University.

 Joshua Shapiro, PhD (Data Scientist)